What is Ketorolac?

-Ketorolac belongs to the class of drugs called nonsteroidal anti-inflammatory drugs which are used for treating inflammation and pain.
-The medication is more effective than other NSAIDs which helps in reducing pain from both inflammatory and non-inflammatory causes.
-Ketorolac helps in reducing the production of prostaglandins and chemicals as it causes redness, fever and pain of inflammation.
+Ketorolac belongs to the class of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs) used for treating inflammation and pain.
+The medication is more effective than other NSAIDs, helping to reduce pain from

 Some of the common side effects of Ketorolac are: